How New Day Trader Made 38.75 Percent in 10 days (1 Hour a Day)

 After learning the DTA strategy, trader goes live with no losing days

 Danyel Pérez Novoa was a new trader, who after studying for several months and practicing daily deposited $3,000 into a futures day trading account and commenced live trading.
 Live trading is making actual day trades with real money, as opposed to practicing in a demo account or paper trading.
-After his first 10 days, Danyel had no losing days, a 38.75 percent return — recouping much of his initial deposit made just days earlier — and traded for only about an hour a day (see Best Times to Day Trade the Stock Market).
+After his first 10 days, Danyel had no losing days, a 38.75 percent return — recouping much of his initial deposit made just days earlier — and traded for only about an hour a day.

 Finding the Right Day Trading Education

 There is a lot of day trading information out there.
 As a new day trader, it's hard to sort through all this "clutter" because with minimal knowledge it's hard to distinguish the good from the bad.